Best Place To Live In The Center Of Portland Oregon

 It’s also an 8 to 25-minute drive to some of Portland’s inner suburbs like Gresham and Happy Valley.

 Just around the corner, you have South East Portland with popular neighborhoods Mount Tabor and Sellwood; a quick drive North will take you to the Alberta District.
 The Hollywood District is also right next door to another one of the best neighborhoods in Portland, Laurelhurst.
 A great benefit of the Laurelhurst area is that it’s right in the middle of Northeast Portland and Southeast Portland.
-It’s Both Laurelhurst and Hollywood are close to the Moda Center, where you can watch NBA’s Portland Trail Blazers play basketball, the WHL’s Portland Winterhawks play ice hockey, or you could catch a concert or two by many of the music industry’s top players.
+Both Laurelhurst and Hollywood are close to the Moda Center, where you can watch NBA’s Portland Trail Blazers play basketball, the WHL’s Portland Winterhawks play ice hockey, or you could catch a concert or two by many of the music industry’s top players.

 Laurelhurst is a highly sought after neighborhood, and with stunning turn of the century homes, it’s not hard to see why.
 You’ll find a well laid-out mix of lofts and condos; and right next door from those, you’ll find rows of elegantly-designed detached houses.
 The architecture, the diversity of homes, and colorful front yards make it a great place to walk around.